Fulham Solar Farm & Battery

 Key Facts

-Location: Gippsland, Victoria.
+Location: Gippsland, Victoria (VIC), Australia.

-The landmark joint venture will help accelerate the delivery of the Fulham Project, comprising a 80 MWac solar farm and 64MW/116MWh BESS in Gippsland, Victoria.
+The landmark joint venture will help accelerate the delivery of the Fulham Project, comprising a 80 MW solar farm and 64MW/116MWh BESS in Gippsland, Victoria.
 The Project has achieved planning approval from the Department of Environment, Land, Water and Planning (DELWP).
 Octopus Australia and the CEFC will be working closely together to bring the Project to Financial Close in 2024.

 The Fulham Project will boost local economic development in the Gippsland region, which continues to recover following recent bushfires, drought, and the decline of local industries including timber and coal based power generation.
 This Project offers an exciting new pathway for the Gippsland community to benefit from the clean energy economy.
 The Project is also expected to showcase the ability of sheep grazing and solar farms to co-exist, providing a diversified revenue stream to local landholders.

-The development, construction, and operation of the Project is expected to create over 100 direct jobs during the construction period.
+The development, construction, and operation of the Project is expected to create around 100 direct jobs during the construction period.
 Further employment will be generated for local businesses who will soon be able to register their interest to fill a wide range of services needed to support development.

-Sam Reynolds, Managing Director
+Sam Reynolds, CEO

 Through its investments, the CEFC has helped Australia’s renewable energy sector achieve rapid growth in recent years, delivering substantial amounts of clean energy across Australia.
 This experience will be critical as we develop this renewable energy asset for Gippsland.